SimpleMD5Craker/MD5Craker/README.md

 `pip install flask_cors`

 #### GENI Resources
-you will need to download the `rspec.xml` and upload it to geni protal to create our GENI topology.
+you will need to download the `rspec.xml` and upload it to geni protal to reproduce our GENI topology.

 ### Clone the project
 `git clone https://github.com/SimpleMD5Craker/MD5Craker.git`